 Part Two describes three specific changes needed if public education is to work for every child.
 This section deals with teaching, leadership and governance.
 It also deals with specific changes to state law that impact these three areas.

-Part Three deals with appropriate follow-on changes that would be appropriate, if the first three changes are made.
+Part Three deals with follow-on changes that would be appropriate, if the first three changes are made.
 Here we look at the longer day/year, individual vs. group instruction, technology and charters, vouchers and choice.

 The book ends with a call to action.